Kithraya/detect-IE.js/README.md

 This property is available in all compatibility modes.

-*At the moment, `detect-ie.js` can not always distinguish between the IE6 and IE7 engine, due to the infamous Windows XP Service Pack Update.
-There are workarounds, and I will work on implementing one.
+*At the moment, `detect-ie.js` will not always distinguish between the IE6 and IE7 engine, due to the infamous Windows XP Service Pack Update.
+There are workarounds, to be added.